biodiversitydata-se/automation/README.md

 ## (2) Deployment Platform
 This current repository contains mainly the second tier of SBDI 2.0 deployment.
 - This second tier is in essence a set of [KVM:s](https://en.wikipedia.org/wiki/Kernel-based_Virtual_Machine)
-- and a set of Ansible scripts that together provides the following services:
+- and a set of Ansible scripts that together provide the following services:

 1. An automated setup of the deployment platform (by the Ansible scripts). this approach makes it possible to set up identical deployments environments; production, staging and test.